 Use contrasting colors to create depth.

-When creating a composition, use warm and cold shades to add contrast.
+When creating a composition, use warm (reds, oranges, yellows) and cool shades ( blues, greens, purples ) to add contrast.
 This is actually a part of color theory known as the color theory of harmony and discord.

 Using contrasting shades will create a livelier painting with more depth and intrigue!